openmsi/openmsipython/README.md

 1. `[producer]` to configure a Producer used by a program.
 You can add here any [parameters recognized by Kafka Producers](https://docs.confluent.io/platform/current/installation/configuration/producer-configs.html) in general, but some of the most useful are:
     - `batch.size` to control the maximum number of messages in each batch sent to the cluster
     - `retries` to control how many times a failed message should be retried before throwing a fatal error and moving on
-    - `linger.ms` to change how long a batch of messages should wait to become as full as possible befor being sent to the cluster
+    - `linger.ms` to change how long a batch of messages should wait to become as full as possible before being sent to the cluster
     - `compression.type` to add or change how batches of messages are compressed before being produced (and decompressed afterward)
     - `key.serializer` and `value.serializer` to change methods used to convert message keys and values (respectively) to byte arrays.
-The `openmsipython` code provides an additional option here for `DataFileChunkSerializer` as a message value serializer to pack chunks of data files.
+The `openmsipython` code provides an additional option called [`DataFileChunkSerializer`](./openmsipython/my_kafka/serialization.py#L10-#L29) as a message value serializer to pack chunks of data files.
 1. `[consumer]` to configure a Consumer used by a program.
 Again here any [parameters recognized by Kafka Consumers](https://docs.confluent.io/platform/current/installation/configuration/consumer-configs.html) in general are valid, but some of the most useful are:
     - `group.id` to group Consumers amongst one another.
-Giving "`new`" for this parameter will create a new group ID every time the code is run, but using a constant group ID will allow a group of Consumers to pick up where they left off.
+Giving "`new`" for this parameter will create a new group ID every time the code is run.
     - `auto.offset.reset` to tell the Consumer where in the log to start consuming messages. "`earliest`" will start at the beginning of the topic every time.
     - `fetch.min.bytes` to change how many bytes must accumulate before a batch of messages is consumed from the topic (consuming batches of messages is also subject to a timeout, so changing this parameter will only ever adjust the tradeoff between throughput and latency, but will not prevent any messages from being consumed in general)
     - `key.deserializer` and `value.deserializer` to change methods used to convert message keys and values (respectively) from byte arrays to objects.
-The `openmsipython` code provides an additional option for a `DataFileChunkDeserializer` to convert a chunk of a data file as a byte array to a [DataFileChunk object](./openmsipython/data_file_io/data_file_chunk.py#L7).
+The `openmsipython` code provides an additional option called [`DataFileChunkDeserializer`](./openmsipython/my_kafka/serialization.py#L31-#L58) to convert a chunk of a data file as a byte array to a [DataFileChunk object](./openmsipython/data_file_io/data_file_chunk.py#L7).

 ## Other programs